Public speaking is one of the many things that a great number of people look forward to not having to do as we take time out for the holiday season.

-If it’s something you do then rest assured you will hear it.
+If it’s something you do, rest assured you will hear it.

 Spend some time repeating each sentence where you noticed the upward inflection in your voice at the end of a statement reducing the upward pitch.
 Record yourself again once you’ve practiced a few times and notice the difference.

 It was around this time last year that I published an article called, ‘Most presentations are far too long – Less really is more!’
 In the article I wrote: ‘We need to cut out the superfluous noise.’

 Sadly, even though another year has passed this one is still very high up on the naughty list.
 In our presentation and public speaking courses and coaching sessions we show people how to present even the longest and most complex presentation in just 90 seconds.

 We don’t do so because we believe that is how long every presentation should be; we do it to demonstrate the power or focus and clarity.